-During our first meeting, Andrea expressed concern about her salary requirements, which she hoped to match with her most recent position.
-She’d been interviewing, and when the final decision came down to her and another candidate, she felt she may have been pricing herself out of a job.
-She assumed the hiring manager would hire the candidate they could pay the least.
+Andrea was anxious about her job options.
+She expressed concern about her salary requirements, which she hoped to match in her next position.
+She’d been interviewing, and when the final decision came down to her and another candidate with similar qualifications, she felt she may have been pricing herself out of a job.
+She assumed the hiring manager would see them as equally qualified and hire whichever candidate they could pay the least.

-This conversation came as a timely reminder to me of the value of developing a professional brand to meet career goals.
-We get so focused on keywords and referral networking in order to land the interview, we sometimes forget that what really gives us the edge goes beyond what you read on a resume.
+This conversation came as a timely reminder of the importance of developing a personal brand as part of your career plan.
+Job seekers can get so focused on keywords and referral networking in order to land the interview, it’s easy to forget that the real edge goes beyond what you read on a resume.

 Think of how important these attributes are.
 If as a hiring manager, I offer you the job and you complain incessantly, refuse to collaborate, or treat others poorly, I’ve made a poor hire, no matter how technically skilled you are.

-This shifts the conversation from a strictly skills-based discussion to focus on the qualities that really matter in a hiring decision; compatibility, competency and commitment.
-An effective brand illustrates how you’ll contribute to the company culture in ways beyond skill set, conveying your value you need to generate the best offer and ultimately land the job.
+Summarizing your soft skills shifts the conversation from a strictly experience-based discussion to focus on the qualities that really matter in a hiring decision; compatibility, competency and commitment.
+An effective brand illustrates how you’ll contribute to the company culture in ways beyond skillset, conveying your value you need to generate the best offer and ultimately land the job.

 About the author